"Ingredients ... Organic Grapes"

-No. Anyone can call themselves “sustainable;” only growers such as Adastra who subject themselves to certification by independent agencies earn the right to use the term “organic.”
+No. Only growers such as Adastra who subject themselves to certification by independent agencies earn the right to use the term “organic.”
+While there are some “sustainable” certification programs at county and appellation levels, they are less strict containing the use of farming inputs, for example.
 Doesn’t organic farming raise your prices?

 We have found organic viticulture to be a little more expensive than conventional farming, but not prohibitively so, especially given that growing premium wine grapes on a small scale is already a costly business.
 Does this mean the wine is organic?